St. Michael's High School, Patna: Campus and infrastructure

 The school is in Bankipur - Danapur Road (commonly known as Danapur Road), on the banks of the Ganges in the Digha neighborhood of Patna.

-The central building complex houses classrooms, administrative offices and an auditorium.
-The administrative offices including the principal's office is at the main entrance on north gate of the building in front of the assembly ground.
-The main playground is west of assembly ground and is used for annual parades as well as for games of cricket and football.
+The central building complex houses classrooms, administrative offices, and an auditorium.
+The administrative offices including the principal's office are at the main entrance on the north gate of the building in front of the assembly ground.
+The main playground is west of the assembly ground and is used for annual parades as well as for games of cricket and football.
 The east playground is smaller and used by students to play games.
 The southeast section of the campus has table tennis boards and a handball wall.
-Indoor games such as carom, chess and other board games are housed inside the main building in the play room.
+Indoor games such as carom, chess, and other board games are housed inside the main building in the playroom.

-The auditorium is well equipped with a PA system and has a stage for plays, performances, annual gatherings, and debate competitions.
+The auditorium is well-equipped with a PA system and has a stage for plays, performances, annual gatherings, and debate competitions.

 The northwest section of the campus has a swimming pool with a diving board.
 Next to the pool is the school cafeteria.
 The school has a BEd college (St. Xavier's College of Education) on its campus to train teachers.

 St. Michael's has two computer labs: one each for junior and senior students.
 The library is well equipped with reference books and caters to students of Class II and onward.
 The school has one language lab for the students from Class I to VIII and subject-specific labs for Physics, Chemistry, Biology, and Mathematics.
 A dispensary under the supervision of a trained nurse is in the school building to attend to any health care problems of students during school hours.

 St. Michael's offers private, citywide transportation services for students and faculty through a bus service company.